huiyangsfsu/FIR2021-SoftwareProductSpring/README.md

 # Google Software Product Sprint

-This repo contains the projects you'll work on throughout SPS.
+This repo contains the projects that I will be working on as a participant to the Google FIR2021 program.

 To get started: